kennetchau/My-virtual-assistance-/README.md

 Using packages such as mplfinance to plot stock prices and pandas to read and write csv files

-In the future, I would like to include a machine learning chatbot to bring a more human like response and a buddy to talk to if you're bored

 ## Install requires packages:
 Use the package manager pip to install the requirenment package